rusty6285/CATAPULTCASE_OHW_DISPLAY/README.md

 Setup:
 1. Compile the contents of GUI_Python_Code folder by running PyInstaller in the directory with all files present, using the CC_HW_GUI.spec configuration file
 3. Compile the contents of Arduino_Code folder and flash to the Lilygo display
-4. Connect the Lilygo display and you should see the splash screen
+4. Reconnect/reset the Lilygo display and you should see the splash screen

 ![screenshot](splash.jpg)